merrillshen/ECM_miniproject/README.md

 The main script has 5 main components that have been separated by a blank line.
 The initial portions are used as initialisers for the other function scripts being used, as well as variables that will be used in the functions.
+Testing mode can be changed in line 63 of main.c (see comments)

 Thereafter, the next chunk of variables are to be set by ther user upon initilisation of the clock, which includes the current date, time and day of the week, as well as the brightness level at which for the light to turn off/on.